goldironhack/2017-Purdue-IronHack-Tutorials/README.md

 # 2017 Purdue Gold Ironhacks Tutorials

-Welcome to Purdue Ironhack!
-This pages aims to introduce you to various technologies that will be required as part of this programming challenge.
+Welcome to Purdue Gold Ironhacks!
+These pages aim to introduce you to various technologies that will be required as part of this programming challenge.

 ## Session 1